biolink/biolink-model/docs/genome_build.md

 ---
-parent: Slots
+parent: Edge Properties
 title: biolink:genome_build
-grand_parent: Browse Biolink Model
+grand_parent: Slots
 layout: default
 ---

-# Type: genome_build
+# Slot: genome_build

 The version of the genome on which a feature is located.
 For example, GRCh38 for Homo sapiens.